Germain-L/Send2Jules/README.md

 # Antigravity Jules Bridge

+> [!IMPORTANT]
+> **Antigravity IDE Required**: This extension is designed exclusively for the [Antigravity IDE](https://antigravity.google/) and will not function in regular VS Code.
+It requires access to Antigravity conversation artifacts and infrastructure.

 A VS Code extension that enables seamless handoff of development work to the [Jules autonomous agent](https://jules.google.com).
 This extension intelligently captures your current workspace context—including uncommitted changes, open files, cursor position, and Antigravity conversation artifacts—to provide Jules with rich context for continuing your work.

 ## ✨ Features